webenable-asia/cms/PERFORMANCE_COMPARISON.md

 ## 🔍 **Executive Summary**

-Based on real-world testing of the WebEnable CMS deployment, here's a comprehensive comparison between Docker and Podman performance characteristics.
+Based on real-world testing of the WebEnable CMS deployment using Docker containerization.

 ---